Algeria in the Middle Ages: Zirids

-Hammadids

 Fatimids

 In the closing decades of the 9th century, missionaries of the Ismaili sect of Shia Islam converted the Kutama Berbers of what was later known as the Petite Kabylie region and led them in battle against the Sunni rulers of Ifriqiya.
 Al Qayrawan fell to them in 909.
 The Ismaili imam, Abdallah, declared himself caliph and established Mahdia as his capital.
 Abdallah initiated the Fatimid Dynasty, named after Fatima, daughter of Muhammad and wife of Ali, from whom the caliph claimed descent.

 The Fatimids turned westward in 911, destroying the imamate of Tahert and conquering Sijilmasa in Morocco.
 Ibadi Kharijite refugees from Tahert fled south to the oasis at Ouargla beyond the Atlas Mountains, whence in the 11th century they moved southwest to Oued M'zab.
 Maintaining their cohesion and beliefs over the centuries, Ibadi religious leaders have dominated public life in the region to this day.

 For many years, the Fatimids posed a threat to Morocco, but their deepest ambition was to rule the East, the Mashriq, which included Egypt and Muslim lands beyond.
 By 969, they had conquered Egypt and in 972, the Fatimid ruler Al Muizz established the new city of Cairo as his capital.
 The Fatimids left the rule of Ifriqiya and most of Algeria to the Zirids (972–1148).
 This Berber dynasty, which had founded the towns of Miliana, Médéa, and Algiers and centered significant local power in Algeria for the first time, turned over its domain west of Ifriqiya to the Banu Hammad branch of its family.
 The Hammadids ruled from 1011 to 1151, during which time Bejaïa became the most important port in North Africa.